Frame control is one of the most important concepts of all social skills.

-In this article, you will learn what frames are, and how to control frames, and you will see plenty of frame control examples.
+In this article, you will learn what frames are, how to control frames, and you will see plenty of frame control examples.

 What’s a Frame

 A frame is a set of beliefs, morals, and perspectives with which people interpret the world, or a specific topic, or the social interaction they are engaging in

 But don’t let that complex definition fool you: it’s far easier to understand frames with examples, than with definitions.